Multi-Facial: Plot

 Mike goes to another audition and reads with a Cuban accent alongside a Hispanic actress.
 The two of them are portraying an argument, but when the actress launches into Spanish, Mike is unable to continue.
-As they leave the audition, the actress guesses correctly that Mike doesn't speak Spanish.
-She suggests that he try out for a soap opera which is looking for Hispanic actors, but Mike says he doesn't want to do soaps because no great actors have ever done them.
-Mike attends another audition, where the woman reading with him tells him that she really thinks he could do well.
-Mike does the reading with her in a heavy urban accent, but the casting directors cut the audition short, saying they're looking for more of a "Wesley type".
+As they leave the audition, the actress calls out Mike for pretending to speak Spanish but still suggests that he try out for a soap opera which is looking for Hispanic actors; Mike says he refuses to do soap operas because no great actors ever did them.
+He attends another audition, where his scene partner tells him that she really thinks he could do well.
+Mike does the reading with her in a heavy urban accent, but the casting directors cut the audition short because they are looking for more of a "Wesley type".

 Mike moves on to another audition, where they are expecting him from a previous audition.
-The casting director sees on his resume that Mike can rap; Mike launches into a hip-hop routine.
-Afterwards, Mike sits down and does a monologue about being a young man watching his father on stage in a performance of Raisin in the Sun.
-During his father's performance, Mike came to believe that his father wanted him to be a great black actor.
-After his father died, Mike realized that his father wanted him to be a great actor full stop.
-When the monologue is finished, the casting director is impressed with Mike's performance, but admits that they are supposed to be casting an actor with dreadlocks.
-Mike leaves with a promise that they will contact him if they can cast him instead.
+The casting director sees on Mike's résumé that he can rap, prompting Mike to launch into a hip-hop routine.
+He then sits down and delivers a monologue about being a young man watching his father on stage in a performance of Raisin in the Sun.
+During his father's performance, he came to believe that his father wanted him to be a great black actor; after his father died, he realized that his father wanted him to be a great actor regardless of his skin color.
+The casting director is impressed, but admits that they are supposed to be casting an actor with dreadlocks, and Mike leaves with a promise that they will contact him if they are able to cast him instead.

-The film cuts to Mike sitting silently and angrily at a booth in a diner.
+Later, Mike sits in silent anger at a diner.
 He overhears an actress talking to another man about how frustrated she is to be typecast as a blonde bimbo.
 When the waitress comes, the actress orders coffee that's "not too light, not too dark".
 Mike chuckles to himself and mouths the words "not too light, not too dark".